Diarrhea

 Abdominal surgery

-You may develop chronic diarrhea after abdominal surgery.
-Abdominal surgery is an operation on the appendix, gallbladder, large intestine, liver, pancreas, small intestine, spleen, or stomach.
+You may develop chronic diarrhea if you had surgery on your appendix, gallbladder, large intestine, liver, pancreas, or small intestine.

-Medicines that must be taken for a long time may cause chronic diarrhea.
-Some medicines, such as antibiotics, can change the normal gut flora and increase your chances of infection with Clostridioides difficile, a bacterium that can cause chronic diarrhea.
+Certain medicines that must be taken for a long time may cause chronic diarrhea.
+For example, antibiotics can change your gut flora and increase your chances of developing a Clostridioides difficile (C. difficile) infection.
+A C. difficile infection can cause chronic diarrhea.

 Diagnosis